ticki/eudex/README.md

 # Eudex: A blazingly fast phonetic reduction/hashing algorithm.

-Eudex is a Soundex-esque phonetic reduction/hashing algorithm, providing locality sensitive "hashes" of words, based on the spelling and pronunciation.
+Eudex (_[juːˈdɛks]_) is a Soundex-esque phonetic reduction/hashing algorithm, providing locality sensitive "hashes" of words, based on the spelling and pronunciation.

 It is derived from the classification of the pulmonic consonants (see below).